eyalrot/ollama-openai-bmad-prepare/docs/architecture.md

 ### 16.1 Before Starting Development
 ```
 Critical Requirements:
-- Ollama swagger.json must be obtained and analyzed
+- Ollama API specification is available in: docs/Ollama REST API.postman_collection.json
-- Pydantic models must be generated (not hand-written)
+- Pydantic models must be generated from the Postman collection examples
 - Models must be validated against Ollama SDK
-- Test fixtures must be created from real Ollama server
+- Test fixtures must be created from the Postman collection

+The Postman collection provides:
+- Complete API endpoint documentation
+- Real request/response examples
+- All supported parameters and options
+- Error response formats

-The development team will determine the best approach for:
+The development team should:
-- Obtaining the Ollama API specification
+- Import the Postman collection for API testing
-- Generating accurate Pydantic models
+- Use the examples to generate accurate Pydantic models
-- Creating comprehensive test fixtures
+- Create test fixtures from the collection examples
-- Validating compatibility
+- Validate compatibility with Ollama SDK
 ```